 – Naṣir al-Dīn al-Ṭūsī, (The Paradise of Submission, 149, Click Here to Read)

-The direct agent of Exoteric Fasting is the physical body which is accompanied by the carnal soul (i.e. the animal soul and the vegetative soul).
-As Exoteric Fasting purifies the body and restrains the carnal soul, it also influences and imprints a spiritual form upon the human soul.
+The direct agent of Exoteric Fasting is the physical body via the sensual soul (i.e. the animal soul and the vegetative soul).
+As Exoteric Fasting purifies the body and restrains the sensual soul, it also influences and imprints a spiritual form upon the human soul.

 Exoteric Fasting (ẓāhiri ṣawm) is perfomed during the month of Ramaḍān as one of the practices of the sharī‘ah.
-The mandatory nature of the sharī‘ah continues through the Cycles of Prophethood (see previous post for more details) until the Cycle of Resurrection (qiyāmah) – when the sharī‘ah is spiritualized and its outer forms are no longer obligatory upon the believers.
+The mandatory nature of the sharī‘ah continues through the Cycles of Prophethood until the Cycle of Resurrection (qiyāmah) – when the sharī‘ah is spiritualized and its outer forms are no longer obligatory upon the believers.
 (See Nāsir-i Khusraw, Khwan al-Ikhwan, Wajh-i Dīn; Faquir Muhammad Hunzai, The Ethical Philosophy of Nasir-i Khusraw, Click Here to Read)

 2. Esoteric Fasting (bāṭini sawm)

 All the exoteric practices of the sharī‘ah (religious law) have an inner meaning or ta’wīl.
 The ta’wīl of Exoteric Fasting (ẓāhirī ṣawm) is Esoteric Fasting (bāṭinī ṣawm).